Yousef-010/data-structures-and-algorithms/linked_list/README.md

    - insert after
      - arguments: value, new value
      - adds a new node with the given new value immediately after the first node that has the value specified
+   - kth_from_end:
+     - argument: k as number
+     - return : the node’s value that is k places from the tail of the linked list.
 **New code challenge**

 ## Whiteboard Process